staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/requests.md

 You can also attach a file using form data and send it with your request.
 Select **File** in the dropdown list next to a key name, then select the file you want to send.
 You can select a file from your local system, and Postman saves the file path in the request.
 The saved file path is relative to your local [working directory](/docs/getting-started/installation/settings/#working-directory).

-You can also upload a file with test data to the Postman cloud.
+You can also upload a file with test data to your Postman team.
 This is useful if you want to share the request with others on your team or use the request in a monitor or scheduled collection run.
-Learn more about [uploading files for shared requests](#upload-files-for-shared-requests-and-cloud-runs).
+Learn more about [uploading files for shared requests and cloud runs](#upload-files-for-shared-requests-and-cloud-runs).

 ![Add form data](https://assets.postman.com/postman-docs/v10/request-form-data-v10-21.jpg)